-I mentioned not too long ago that Wednesday would be my day to sometimes just document a dish we loved that would not have an accompanying story to tell.
-This is one of those days.
-A day when I had leftover rice in the fridge, some frozen peas in the freezer and the pages of Food and Wine that magically opened to this recipe.
+When I first published this post a couple of years ago I mentioned that occasionally I would love to just document a dish we were crazy about but that in doing so I might not really have a story to share.
+That had been one of those days.
+A day when I had leftover rice in the fridge, some frozen peas in the freezer and the pages of Food and Wine that magically opened to this recipe for Crispy Shallots Fried Rice.
 While I will often fiddle with recipes I spy in my food magazines, we stayed pretty true to this recipe for fried rice with the exception of a tiny bit of chili flakes to intensify the flavor just a bit.
 It’s a great dish when you have leftover rice and though I had shallots in my veggie bin, I would do this in a heartbeat with regular onions too.

 I made this on a day when I was going to a barbecue put on by neighbors that are Chinese.
-I did not take it with me opting instead to take my favorite lemon bars from a Nordstrom Cafe recipe.
+I did not take it with me opting instead to take my favorite lemon bars from a Nordstrom’s Cafe recipe.
 I also sort of figured they would make a much more authentic fried rice than I could ever come up with and I would bring shame on my family; I should not have worried.
-My biggest surprise was how adventurous they were; we had chicken legs and feet, Mexican dip, a Mexican quiche, barbecued squid and a peach cake they had covered with a favorite mocha frosting recipe of mine.
+My biggest surprise was how adventurous they were; we had chicken legs and feet, Mexican dip, a quiche, barbecued squid and a peach cake they had covered with a favorite mocha frosting recipe of mine.
 A hodge podge for sure and a delicious one at that!
-Next time they get this rice; it might not be authentic but it sure was delish…isn’t that really all that matters?
+Next time they might have me show with this rice; it might not be authentic but it sure was delish…isn’t that really all that matters?

 This is simple, pretty and tasty; sort of a perfect dish in my book!